canonical/proxy-confdb-demo/README.md

 ### Create a `confdb-schema` Assertion

-The confdbs feature is currently behind an experimental flag.
+The confdb feature is currently behind an experimental flag.
 Enable it first:

 ```console
 $ sudo snap set system experimental.confdb=true